 MHT Haitian Recipes:

-Notable Dominican Dishes – Sancocho (7-meat stew), Mangu (mashed plantains), Pollo Guisado (braised chicken), Tostones (twice-fried plantains), Arroz con Almendras y Pasas (rice with raisins and almonds), Quipes (kibbeh-like deep fried bulgur rolls), Chimichurris (hamburger topped with mayonnaise, ketchup, tomato and cabbage), Habichuelas con Dulce (sweet cream of beans), Bizcocho Dominicano (pineapple cake), Morir Sonando (milk and orange drink).
+Notable Dominican Dishes – Sancocho (7-meat stew), Mangu (mashed plantains), Pollo Guisado (braised chicken), Chicken Pelau (Sweet chicken in Rice), Arroz con Almendras y Pasas (rice with raisins and almonds), Conch Fritters, Quipes (kibbeh-like deep fried bulgur rolls), Chimichurris (hamburger topped with mayonnaise, ketchup, tomato and cabbage), Habichuelas con Dulce (sweet cream of beans), Bizcocho Dominicano (pineapple cake), Morir Sonando (milk and orange drink).